mmachado9571/Int/README.md

 PSI 1
+class Combo {
 Add your name as a comment at top of every file
 // Marcos Machado

 Add a description of the program as a comment at top
-// This program is to see what side a coin flips.
+// This program is about a scoring game.

-// Heads is true, while tails is false.
+// Less than or eqaul to 1000 is true, more than 1000 is false.

 Add a list and description of Java built-in data types within the user interface or in comments
 // Types of Data and Ranges: